rebekahlarsen/rebekahlarsen.github.io/_pages/about.md

 ---

-I am a postdoctoral associate at [MIT's Comparative Media Studies department] (https://cmsw.mit.edu/), teaching and researching through 2023.
+I am a postdoctoral associate at [MIT's Comparative Media Studies department](https://cmsw.mit.edu/), teaching and researching through 2023.
 I am also a postdoctoral fellow in the Department of Journalism and Media @ Oslo Metropolitan University, and a Research Associate at Cambridge University's [Centre of Governance and Human Rights](https://www.cghr.polis.cam.ac.uk/).
 At OsloMet (through July 2023) I am working with an [international, interdisciplinary](https://uni.oslomet.no/scam/) team to understand how newsrooms approach misinformation around elections, particularly the US elections.

 <br/><img src='/images/radio-station.jpeg'>

 <br/><img src='/images/oil-carbon.jpeg'>

-<i>Images from fieldwork, interviewing at talk radio station in rural Utah, during the 2022 midterm elections.</i>
+<i>Images from fieldwork, interviewing at talk radio stations in rural Utah, during the 2022 US midterm elections.</i>

 My personal research agenda is currently focused on understudied media environments, with special focus on the rural, religion, and radio.
-Currently, I am researching on the Utah media ecosystem, mapping actors, networks, technologies, digital identities, and cultural influences.
+Currently, I am researching the Utah media ecosystem, mapping actors, networks, technologies, digital identities, and cultural/ideological influences.

 <br/><img src='/images/rtbf-mapping.png'>